Gastón Lodico

-Gastón Andrés Lodico (born 28 May 1998) is an Argentine professional footballer who plays as a midfielder for O'Higgins on loan from Lanús.
+Gastón Andrés Lodico (born 28 May 1998) is an Argentine professional footballer who plays as a midfielder for Instituto.

 Career

 Lodico joined Lanús in 2008 from Racing Club.
 Originally he was with Lanús' U20s, representing them at the 2016 U-20 Copa Libertadores before moving into the senior squad in 2018.
 His professional debut arrived on 27 January against Patronato, he was selected for the full duration of a 1–1 home draw in the Argentine Primera División.
 In his eleventh appearance, Lodico scored his first goal during a league fixture away to San Martín.
 Overall, Lodico made sixteen appearances in his debut season of 2017–18.

 Loan spells

 Ferencváros

 Lodico had a seven-month loan spell in Hungary with Ferencváros in 2020, winning the 2019–20 title.

 On 16 June 2020, he became champion with Ferencváros by beating Budapest Honvéd FC at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.